-The first time I went—and remember that I walked everywhere in Rome, so this was a major investment of time—it was closed.
-I don’t know why it was closed, but it was.
+The first time I went—and I walked everywhere in Rome, so this was a major investment of time—it was closed.
+I do not know why it was closed, since it was the middle of the day, but it was.

 The second time I went was quite late.
 I arrived at 5:30, just half an hour before the basilica shut its doors for the day.
-This normally wouldn’t have been a problem; the place isn’t very large, so half an hour was more than enough time to see everything.
+This normally wouldn’t have been a problem; the place is not very large, so half an hour was more than enough time to see everything.

 But the Basilica of San Clement is not famous for its main floor; it is famous for what lies buried underneath.
-The present basilica—which I’ll describe in a moment—was built in around the year 1,100.
-It was built over the remains of an older, smaller basilica, which had been converted from the remains of a Roman house.
+The present basilica—which I shall describe in a moment—was built around the year 1,100, over the remains of an older, smaller basilica, which had been converted from the remains of a Roman house.
 This house had served, at various times, as an early Christian church and as a small temple to the god Mithras.
 Before that, there had been a house built during the Roman Republic, destroyed in 64 AD by the Great Fire.
-(I’m getting all this information from the Wiki page.)
-Many of these ruins are preserved in the lower levels of the basilica.
+These ruins are preserved in the lower levels of the basilica.

-In any case, the basilica itself was worth a visit.
+In any case, the current basilica was worth a visit.
 It is more on the scale of a church than a basilica; the roof does not tower above you, and there is no overwhelming sense of space.
 The semi-dome over the main altar, and the wooden roof above the central nave, are richly ornamented and glimmering with gold.
 The paintings and designs decorating the semi-dome have that lovely, medieval simplicity that always strikes me as noble and fresh.
-The portraits of the saints, with white beards and robes, and the lambs symbolizing the twelve apostles, strike me as Byzantine in style, although I’m no art scholar.

 San Paulo Fuori Le Mura